An Exegetical Commentary

 And: Grk. kai, conj. that marks a connection or addition.
 Kai has three basic uses: (1) continuative – and, also, even; (2) adversative – and yet, but, however; or (3) intensive – certainly, indeed, in fact, really, verily, yea (DM 250f).
 The first use applies here.
 Kai is used in the LXX to translate the vav (ו) character added to words for conjunctive effect.
 There are over 50 conjunctions in biblical Greek, but kai is by far the most common in the Besekh, occurring over 9,000 times (BibleHub).
 The excessive use of conjunctions is evidence of either an original Hebrew text or Jewish Greek.
 See my note on the significance of conjunctions in the Besekh.

 I saw: Grk. horaō, aor., to perceive physically with the eye, or in a fig. sense to experience something or to have extraordinary mental or inward perception.
-The verb denotes a personal experience. a beast: Grk. therion refers to a wild animal.
-The use of the word "beast" implies that the anti-messiah and his reign have no regard for a relationship with the Creator or the nobler virtues that were meant to characterize those created a little lower than angels.
+The verb denotes a personal experience. a beast: Grk. thērion refers to a wild animal.
+The use of the word "beast" implies the lack of a relationship with the Creator or possession of the nobler virtues that were meant to characterize those created a little lower than angels.
 John insists on his personal experience.
 While the narrative will go on to attribute symbolic meaning to the beast, John didn't see a symbol.
 John saw a frightening wild animal. rising up: Grk. anabainō, pres. part., to proceed in a direction that is up, move to a higher place; ascend, go up, rise.

 from: Grk. ek, prep. introducing some aspect of separation or derivation, lit. "out of, from within." the sea: Grk. thalassa, is used of both oceanic bodies of salt water and inland bodies of water, whether salt or fresh.
 In the English language "sea" normally refers to a body of salt water and "lake" to a body of fresh water, although local convention can override this rule.
 Thalassa simply refers to a body of water deep enough and wide enough to require a boat to cross it.
 In the LXX thalassa renders Heb. yam (SH-3220), "sea," which is used for oceans and seas (Gen 1:10), an inland salt sea (Gen 14:3) and an inland fresh-water lake (Num 34:11).
 In the creation narrative a single sea was formed on the third day by the waters being gathered in one place (Gen 1:10).